Sara Walsh (politician): Missouri House of Representatives

 Walsh was elected to the House in April 2017 to replace Caleb Jones, who resigned to take on the job as deputy chief of staff to Missouri Governor Eric Greitens.
 She is a member of the Republican Party.
-Since 2021, she has served as the Republican majority caucus chair.
+Starting in 2021, she served as the Republican majority caucus chair.

-Walsh also serves as chair of the House Consent and Procedure Committee.
+Walsh also served as chair of the House Consent and Procedure Committee.

-Walsh is anti-abortion, and supported a proposal that would remove Medicaid funding from Planned Parenthood in Missouri.
+Walsh supports anti-abortion legislation and supported a proposal that would remove Medicaid funding from Planned Parenthood in Missouri.

 2022 congressional election

 On July 7, 2021, Walsh announced her candidacy for Missouri's 4th congressional district in the 2022 election.
+On May 16, 2022, Walsh dropped out of the Republican primary, citing new district maps that placed much of her State House district outside the 4th District.